-- 5.3.36.
-The proliferation of equestrian use is due to several factors.
-The agricultural quality of the majority of land within Wellow Parish is poor and at best moderate to good.
-The Agricultural Land Classification (ALC) system divides land into five categories according to versatility and suitability for growing crops.
-Grades 1, 2 and 3 are referred to as "Best and Most Versatile" land with 4 being described as "poor quality agricultural land" and 5 "very poor-quality agricultural land".
-The agricultural land within Wellow Parish was originally categorised as 4 or 3 at best.
-This classification has not been updated for many years and from recent soil tests within the Parish, it is believed this is now significantly outdated and quality has improved.
-Despite this, the original grading has led landowners to diversify into more profitable enterprises than traditional farming, be it providing equestrian facilities directly, or selling land for equestrian purposes.
-Demand appears to be high due to the comparatively low value of the land. - 5.3.37.
+- 5.3.16.
 Wellow is ideally situated for equestrian activity.
 Being close to the M3 and M27 it is easily accessible and there is a large population catchment within a one-hour drive time including Southampton, Winchester, Basingstoke, Salisbury, Bournemouth and Portsmouth.
-Equally significant is the proximity of the New Forest National Park which provides excellent unrestricted horse-riding territory. - 5.3.38.
+Equally significant is the proximity of the New Forest National Park which provides excellent unrestricted horse-riding territory. - 5.3.17.
 Equestrian activity has had a dramatic effect on the character and visual appearance of the landscape within the Parish.
 Individual fields have been subdivided into equestrian paddocks in most cases with ranch type fencing and in the case of the commercially run equestrian establishments large indoor arenas have been constructed.
 Where land has been acquired for private equestrian use numerous stables, stores and associated buildings have been constructed.
-Whilst much of this change requires planning permission, there are few instances where such permission has been sought.
+Whilst much of this change requires planning permission, there are few instances where such permission has been sought. - 5.3.18.

-- 5.3.39.
 It should be noted that agricultural land can be used for the grazing of animals (including horses).
 If any horses on such land are provided with an element of care, such as supplemental feed, covered with a rug, provided with a field shelter or the land is used for the exercise of horses, then the predominant use of the land may no longer be regarded as agriculture, but equestrian activity which requires planning permission.
-It is this latter use which is of concern. - 5.3.40.
+It is this latter use which is of concern. - 5.3.19.
 The Wellow Neighbourhood Plan conducted a Parish wide survey of residents in 2018.
 This found that of the factors why people chose to live in Wellow rural location and closeness to the countryside was the most popular.
 Similarly, when asked what people value most about living in Wellow rural location and closeness to the countryside ranked the highest factor with 99% of respondents identifying it as important or very important.
-In addition, 99% of respondents felt preserving the countryside and natural environment was important or very important. - 5.3.41.
-The NPPF states at paragraph 83
+In addition, 99% of respondents felt preserving the countryside and natural environment was important or very important.

+5.3.20.
+The NPPF states at paragraph 88